GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 The core theory is that Ryan's depressive episode became more dangerous because the Nienke relationship had become a major self-worth scaffold during a period when Ryan was unusually dependent on attention from women for confidence, mood, and identity.

 This theory explains why Nienke dominates the photographic record, why Ryan discussed her with multiple confidantes, why he did not pathologize her the way he pathologized other women, why he tolerated the Maarten triangle, and why the marathon weekend mattered.
-It also explains the emotional force of the late-January confrontation: Nienke was not rejecting him romantically, but she was telling him that he was failing as a friend.
-For someone whose bond with her was built partly around being useful, attentive, supportive, and special, becoming the "bad friend" may have struck a particularly painful identity wound.
+It also explains the emotional force of the late-January confrontation: Nienke was not rejecting him romantically, but she was telling him that his silence was hurting the friendship.
+For someone whose bond with her was built partly around being useful, attentive, supportive, and special, being positioned as the person failing the friendship may have struck a particularly painful identity wound.

-The theory also explains why late-October-through-holiday asymmetry may matter: unanswered Christmas/New Year's messages, leaving town without goodbye, and practical pickup/ride-oriented contact could have felt to Ryan like a demotion from special companion to useful support person.
+The theory also explains why late-October-through-holiday asymmetry may matter: missed goodbye, travel gaps, reduced continuity, and practical travel/ride-oriented openings could have felt to Ryan like a demotion from special companion to useful support person.
+The full export weakens any claim of total holiday non-response because the Christmas and New Year exchanges were answered.

-The "one more thing" in this theory is the timing: Nienke confronts him around January 25-26; Ryan says he is exceptionally down and needs isolation; the rope is purchased around the same period; the death occurs roughly two weeks later, on Valentine's Day weekend.
+The "one more thing" in this theory is the timing: Nienke challenges Ryan's non-response around January 25-26; Ryan says he is exceptionally down and needs isolation; the rope is purchased around the same period; the death occurs roughly two weeks later, on Valentine's Day weekend.
 That does not prove causation.
 It does make the Nienke rupture or confrontation difficult to dismiss as irrelevant.

 This theory is strengthened by the selectivity of Ryan's avoidance.
 He reportedly would not let Nienke into his apartment and appeared to pretend he was sleeping, even while he still went to Joe and Lucas's house and remained connected enough to bowling to pay fees and calculate costs.
 That does not mean he was well.
 It means Nienke may have been uniquely difficult for him to face.